-College and District Operations Budgets and Expenditure Responsibilities
+College and District Services Budgets and Expenditure Responsibilities

 Since the BAM is a revenue allocation model, all expenditures and allocation of revenues under the model are the responsibilities of the colleges and centers.
-Expenditure responsibilities for the colleges, District Operations and district-wide services are summarized in Table 1.
+Expenditure responsibilities for the colleges, District Services and Institutional Costs are summarized in Table 1.